On this page

 b) photographic negatives or colour transparencies

-e) high-resolution digital files with a minimum resolution of 350dpi
+c) high-resolution digital files with a minimum resolution of 350 dpi.

-All images, charts or diagrams need to be provided separately in their original format, and not pasted into a Microsoft Word document.
+All images, charts or diagrams need to be provided separately in their original format – not pasted into a Word document.

-Our typesetters are not scientists.
-To save them guesswork (and to save us time-consuming/expensive to-ing and fro-ing), we ask that contributors indicate, with their illustrations, where in the text an illustration should go and (if necessary) what size it should be, which way it should face, whether it should run in colour if this is possible, etc.
+Contributors must indicate where in the text an illustration should go and (if necessary) what size it should be, which way it should face, whether it should run in colour if this is possible and any further relevant information.

-To ensure as smooth a process with Te Papa’s inhouse imaging and photography team, we ask that you please adhere to the following rules when you are seeking images from them:
+To ensure as smooth a process with Te Papa’s in-house imaging and photography team, we ask that you please adhere to the following rules when you are seeking images from the imaging team:

 - The imaging team needs as much information as possible.
 This includes:

-- MA number, where relevant (ie, if you are happy with the image supplied on KE Emu, and don’t require any change to it)
+- MA number (if you are happy with the image supplied on KE Emu and don’t require any change to it)